platformsh/platformsh-docs/docs/src/guides/symfony/deploy/deploy.md

 ```

 {{< note >}}
-Note that Doctrine fixture commands are only available in Symfony dev environment, explaining why option `-e dev` is needed
+Note that Doctrine fixture commands are only available in Symfony development environments,
+which is why `-e dev` is needed.
 {{< /note >}}

 {{< guide-buttons next="More resources" >}}